 3. Pairs trading

-The strategy involves taking opposite positions in two correlated assets.
-For example, going long on gold and short on silver (or vice versa) based on the historical relationship between their prices.
-Pairs trading can provide opportunities to profit from relative price movements while reducing overall market exposure.
+Taking opposite positions in two correlated assets — for example, long gold and short silver based on their historical price relationship — can profit from relative price moves while reducing overall market exposure.

 Tools and indicators for gold volatility trading

-- Bollinger Bands: Help identify periods of low volatility (band squeeze) that often precede significant price moves.
+- Bollinger Bands: Identify periods of low volatility (band squeeze) that often precede significant moves.

-- Average True Range (ATR): Measures market volatility and can be used to set stop-loss levels.
+- Average True Range (ATR): Measures market volatility and helps set logical stop-loss levels.

-- Relative Strength Index (RSI): Helps identify overbought or oversold conditions in gold prices.
+- Relative Strength Index (RSI): Identifies overbought or oversold conditions.

-- Moving Average Convergence Divergence (MACD): Useful for identifying trend changes and potential entry points.
+- Moving Average Convergence Divergence (MACD): Useful for spotting trend changes and potential entry points.

 The role of news and economic indicators